willroberts/raven-shield-2020/README.md

 ## Obtaining the Game

 Raven Shield (released 2003) is typically [$3-10 on Steam](https://isthereanydeal.com/game/tomclancysrainbowsixiiigoldedition/history/).
+You can also get it on [UPlay](https://store.ubi.com/upc/us/tom-clancy-s-rainbow-six--3-gold/58aeb87e29e1236d368b4567.html).
 This edition contains the Athena Sword expansion but not Iron Wrath (see [EXPANSIONS.md](EXPANSIONS.md)).

+Alternatively, you can use your original CDs if you also patch to version 1.60.

 ## Community Resources